4.4 Plasma Membrane

 Additional Functions of the Plasma Membrane

-The may have extensions, such as whip-like (singular flagellum) or brush-like (singular cilium), shown below (Figure 4.4.5), that give it other functions.
+The plasma membrane may have extensions, such as whip-like flagella (singular flagellum) or brush-like cilia (singular cilium), shown below (Figure 4.4.5), that give it other functions.
 In single-celled organisms, these membrane extensions may help the organisms move.
 In multicellular organisms, the extensions have different functions.
 For example, the cilia on human lung cells sweep foreign particles and mucus toward the mouth and nose, while the flagellum on a human sperm cell allows it to swim.

 Image shows a scanning electron microscope image of three human sperm on a porous surface.